Difference Between Cost Of Capital and Capital Structure

 Two of the most critical accounting terms are the cost of capital and the capital structure.
 The capital cost of a company applies to the cost of raising additional capital money.

-In contrast, the capital structure calculates returns required by investors that form part of a system of ownership of the firm.
+In contrast, the capital structure calculates returns required by investors that form part of a system of firm ownership.

 Cost Of Capital vs Capital Structure